DCeased: Unkillables

 Deathstroke and Jason realize that the Anti-Living have been accumulating outside the orphanage walls and prepare to face them, training the children to assist them.
-Meanwhile, Bane is infected by Mirror Master and breaks down the orphanage's walls, and Deadshot sacrifices himself to save one of the children, Zaid.
+For three months, Batgirl and the remaining villains teach the kids various fighting skills.
+The villains slowly start to bond with the kids, Deadshot teaches a boy named Zaid how to shoot with a slingshot, Solomon Grundy plays with the children, and Cheetah grows attached to a girl named Matilda.
+Deathstroke and Jason argue over the harshness of his training before imploring Jason and Rose to take advantage of finding happiness together.
+One night, while patrolling the orphanage, Bane is slashed by an infected Mirror Master, while Deadshot sacrifices himself to save Zaid from being taken by him.
+Bane opens a hole in the walls surrounding the orphanage, allowing the Anti-Living to enter.

 The survivors regroup and travel to Gotham to get help from Poison Ivy, during which Wonder Woman kills Cheetah, Creeper, Grundy, and Deathstroke.
+Lady Shiva sacrifices herself to save Cassandra.
 Mary Marvel reveals herself as one of the orphans and saves the remaining survivors before taking them into the sanctuary, where they are greeted by Ivy, Harley Quinn, Doctor Fate, John Constantine, and Zatanna.
 Fate explains that they are truly safe as the sanctuary has been magically shielded and the Anti-Living cannot breach it.

 Hope at World's End

 Hope at World's End is a loosely connected anthology series featuring stories of various heroes.
 Jimmy Olsen saves some of his co-workers in the initial outbreak of the virus and documents the heroes' actions throughout the DCeased event.
-A time-jump foreshadows the coming of an Anti-Life Army.

-In Kahndaq, Black Adam stops the initial spread of the virus by killing infected citizens before being infected himself.
+In Kahndaq, Black Adam stops the initial spread of the virus, but is attacked and infected.
 In Keystone City, Wally West, Max Mercury, Impulse and Jesse Quick evacuate the uninfected residents to an alternate Earth.
-Although they succeed, Max is infected.
+While they succeed, Max is infected.
 Before he can turn, Wally runs with him so he can join the Speed Force.

-Bob, the detective chimp, Ace and Krypto join up to rescue a girl from Blüdhavem's orphanage reached Poison Ivy's refuge.

 The Anti-Life army from Kahndaq travels through the shadowland towards Gotham's safe zone thanks to the powers of one of its members.
 In Gotham, Lex Luthor arranges for the army to be trapped in the shadow realm, while the other heroes manage to subdue Black Adam.
 Superman severs Adam's vocal cords to prevent him from regaining his powers.